 As in previous years, there will be free slide zones for younger visitors, as well as inexpensive skiing and snowboarding lessons for kids aged 3 and up, teens and adults.
 Equipment rentals are available on site.
-The park also offers activities such as snowman-building, treasure hunts, and access to a heated yurt and a restaurant.
-It is scheduled to open Dec.
-21 and stay open until the end of March.
+The park also offers activities such as snowman-building and treasure hunts.